igmor/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image11]

-#### 2. The architecture of my classifier CNN network was inspired by CIFAR CNN, more specifically
+#### 2. Architecture
-I used unusually deep filter depths in two convolutional layers: 32 and 64 accordingly, then it was folded into 3 fully connected layers
+The architecture of my classifier CNN network was inspired by CIFAR CNN, more specifically I used unusually deep filter depths in two convolutional layers: 32 and 64 accordingly, then it was folded into 3 fully connected layers